 Your shareholding

-To be eligible to receive the proposed return of capital and fully-franked special dividend, you need to be a registered shareholder on the record date for determining entitlements, which is 4.00pm (Perth time) on Thursday 6 November 2025.
+To be eligible to receive the return of capital and fully-franked special dividend, you needed to be a registered shareholder on the record date for determining entitlements, which was 4.00pm (Perth time) on Thursday 6 November 2025.

-The last date to purchase shares that will be eligible to receive the return of capital and fully-franked special dividend is Tuesday 4 November 2025.
+The last date to purchase shares that were eligible to receive the return of capital and fully-franked special dividend was Tuesday 4 November 2025.

 Any Wesfarmers shareholder who:

-• sells their shares while the shares are trading on a ‘cum return of capital’ basis (i.e., on or before Tuesday 4 November 2025); or
+- sold their shares while the shares were trading on a ‘cum return of capital’ basis (i.e., before Tuesday 4 November 2025); or

-• purchases their shares after the shares start trading on an ‘ex return of capital’ basis (i.e., on or from Wednesday 5 November 2025),
+- purchased their shares after the shares start trading on an ‘ex return of capital’ basis (i.e., from Wednesday 5 November 2025 onwards),

-Shareholders will receive $1.50 for every share held as registered holder on the record date of 4:00pm (Perth time) on Thursday 6 November 2025, comprising the Capital Component of $1.10 per share and the Dividend Component of $0.40 per share.
+Shareholders received $1.50 for every share held as registered holder on the record date of 4:00pm (Perth time) on Thursday 6 November 2025, comprising the Capital Component of $1.10 per share and the Dividend Component of $0.40 per share.

-The Capital Component of $1.10 per share is not eligible to participate in the Dividend Investment Plan as it is not a dividend payment.
+The Capital Component of $1.10 per share was not eligible to participate in the Dividend Investment Plan as it was not a dividend payment.

 Will my shares be worth less after the capital management initiative?